xie186/dragmap-meth/README.md

 ## Acknowledgement

-Special thanks to [bwa-meth](https://github.com/brentp/bwa-meth) because part of the codes were adapted from bwa-meth.
+Special thanks to [bwa-meth](https://github.com/brentp/bwa-meth).
+Part of the codes were adapted from bwa-meth.